pm2-hive/pm2-hive.github.io/docs/full.md

       "repo" : "git@github.com:repo.git",
       // Path of the application on target servers "path" : "/var/www/production",
+      // Can be used to give options in the format used in the configura-
+      // tion file.
+This is useful for specifying options for which there
+      // is no separate command-line flag, see 'man ssh'
+      // can be either a single string or an array of strings "ssh_options": "StrictHostKeyChecking=no",
+      // To prepare the host by installing required software (eg: git)
+      // even before the setup process starts
+      // can be multiple commands separated by the character ";"
+      // or path to a script on your local machine "pre-setup" : "apt-get install git",
+      // Commands / path to a script on the host machine
+      // This will be executed on the host after cloning the repository
+      // eg: placing configurations in the shared dir etc "post-setup": "ls -la",
       // Commands to execute locally (on the same machine you deploy things)
       // Can be multiple commands separated by the character ";" "pre-deploy-local" : "echo 'This is a local executed command'"
-      // Commands to be executed on the server after the repo has been cloned "post-deploy" : "npm install ; pm2 startOrRestart ecosystem.json --env production"
+      // Commands to be executed on the server after the repo has been cloned "post-deploy" : "npm install && pm2 startOrRestart ecosystem.json --env production"
       // Environment variables that must be injected in all applications on this env "env"  : {
         "NODE_ENV": "production"
       }